Perplexity Alternatives

 Migration steps

-Not for: Scite is the wrong fit for non-citation-heavy research or general web search; Perplexity, Consensus, or Elicit fit those better.
+Not for: Scite is the wrong fit for general-purpose research, current-events questions, or anyone whose work is not citation-context-heavy; Perplexity, Consensus, or You.com fit those better.

 Paid plans from $25.00/mo